"Are you telling me to put glasses on the dog?'' Content-Grounded Annotation of Instruction Clarification Requests in the CoDraw Dataset: Corpus Analysis

 \subsection{Form}

+Examples for each mood are shown in Table \ref{tab:mood-examples}.
 The average number of tokens in iCR utterances is 8.39, around four times the average length of all instruction follower's utterances, which contained a large portion of very short acknowledgements like \textit{ok}.
 The distribution is illustrated in Figure \ref{fig:icr-len}.
-They are realised in manifold surface forms, ranging from short and generic (\textit{sorry?}), to very specific (\textit{owl is med?}), to long and verbose (\textit{is the girl sitting or standing i need to know as there are multiple options and her expression as well}).
+They are realised in many surface forms, ranging from short and generic (\textit{sorry?}), to very specific (\textit{owl is med?}), to long and verbose (\textit{is the girl sitting or standing i need to know as there are multiple options and her expression as well}).
 Figure \ref{fig:mood-dist} shows the relative frequency of the ten most common moods.
 Polar questions are the most common, followed by wh-questions and alternative questions.
 Declarative and imperative moods are much less frequent.
-Examples for each mood are shown in Table \ref{tab:mood-examples}.
-In 11.5\% of the cases, the instruction follower uses more than one mood, when asking more than one CR in a utterance, or even integrating them in the same sentence.
-Examples of utterances containing multiple moods are \textit{which way is the bolt and is it touching the ground or above it?} (asking about two different attributes with a wh-question and an alternative question) and \textit{which tree? apple or bushy tree?} (refining the first wh-question to make que CR more specific with an alternative).
+In 11.5\% of the cases, the instruction follower uses more than one mood, \textit{e.g.}~by asking more than one CR in a turn, or even integrating them in the same sentence.
+Examples with multiple moods are \textit{which way is the bolt and is it touching the ground or above it?} (asking about two different attributes with a wh-question and an alternative question) and \textit{which tree? apple or bushy tree?} (refining the first wh-question to make the CR more specific with an alternative).